-133 Caution. - Mariners and small-craft operators are cautioned that the wash from passing ships may cause an uncomfortable surge at the Prescott wharves.
+Caution. - Mariners and small-craft operators are cautioned that the wash from passing ships may cause an uncomfortable surge at the Prescott wharves.

-134 Caution. - The testing of various aids to navigation may be heard and seen in the vicinity of the Prescott Canadian Coast Guard base.
+135 Caution. - The testing of various aids to navigation may be heard and seen in the vicinity of the Prescott Canadian Coast Guard base.
 Mariners should not confuse aids being tested with the standard channel aids.

-135 A submerged water intake 0.16 mile upstream of the Canadian Coast Guard base extends 90 m offshore; the crib at the outer end has a depth of 5.2 m.
+A submerged water intake 0.16 mile upstream of the Canadian Coast Guard base extends 90 m offshore; the crib at the outer end has a depth of 5.2 m.

-136 Prescott Anchorage, with 8 anchorage areas, is in the river upstream of Prescott.
+Prescott Anchorage, with 8 anchorage areas, is in the river upstream of Prescott.

-137 Anchorage is prohibited in a cable area, 0.5 mile wide, that extends across the river from Prescott to Ogdensburg, NE of the anchorage area. [from U.S. Coast Pilot 6, Chapter 4, partial]
+Anchorage is prohibited in a cable area, 0.5 mile wide, that extends across the river from Prescott to Ogdensburg, NE of the anchorage area.

-138 Two small marinas on the U.S. shore behind Galop Island provide gasoline, diesel fuel, water, ice, electricity, some marine supplies, launching ramps, and repairs to trailerable craft.

-139 Chart 1435 - Ogdensburg, NY, is a town and harbor on the SE side of the St. Lawrence River about 42 statute miles (36.5 nm) above Snell Lock and 62 statute miles (53.9 nm) below Lake Ontario.
+- Two small marinas on the U.S. shore behind Galop Island provide gasoline, diesel fuel, water, ice, electricity, some marine supplies, launching ramps, and repairs to trailerable craft. - 140 Chart 1435 - Ogdensburg, NY, is a town and harbor on the SE side of the St. Lawrence River about 42 statute miles (36.5 nm) above Snell Lock and 62 statute miles (53.9 nm) below Lake Ontario.
 The harborfront is separated from the main river channel by an extensive shoal bank.
-The Oswegatchie River enters the St. Lawrence River near the upper end of the harbor.

-140 Channels - Entering from the St. Lawrence River, the upper entrance to the harbor is through a dredged channel leading to the mouth of the Oswegatchie River, thence upstream to just below the third highway bridge.
+The Oswegatchie River enters the St. Lawrence River near the upper end of the harbor. - Channels Entering from the St. Lawrence River, the upper entrance to the harbor is through a dredged channel leading to the mouth of the Oswegatchie River, thence upstream to just below the third highway bridge.
 The harbor's lower entrance is through the turning basin at the E end of the harbor and thence through the city front channel to the mouth of the Oswegatchie River.
-The channel limits are marked by lighted and unlighted buoys.

-In 2014, the controlling depths were 17 feet [5.2 m] in the upper (west) entrance channel to the mouth of the Oswegatchie River, thence 17 feet [5.2 m] in the city-front channel to the junction with the upper entrance channel, with lesser depths to 13 feet [4 m] along the edges, and 15 feet [4.6 m] in the Oswegatchie River channel to the project limit below the third highway bridge.
+The channel limits are marked by lighted and unlighted buoys. - 142 In 2014, the controlling depths were 17 feet [5.2 m] in the upper (west) entrance channel to the mouth of the Oswegatchie River, thence 17 feet [5.2 m] in the city-front channel to the junction with the upper entrance channel, with lesser depths to 13 feet [4 m] along the edges, and 15 feet [4.6 m] in the Oswegatchie River channel to the project limit below the third highway bridge.
 The lower (east) entrance channel has a project depth of 19 feet [5.8 m] to East Entrance Lighted Buoy 4, however, the local port authority has deepened and widened the channel to their dock.
-General depths of 19 to 21 feet [5.8 to 6.4 m] were available in the turning basin with lesser depths along the south edge.
+General depths of 19 to 21 feet [5.8 to 6.4 m]